 Heart disease is the leading cause of death in America, causing one in every four deaths.
 It’s also a condition faced by some veterans returning home from military duty.
 Service-related heart conditions, specifically ischemic heart disease—also known as coronary artery disease and coronary heart disease—are recognized by the United States Department of Veterans Affairs (VA).
 If you meet the requirements set by the VA’s rating schedule, and you can prove a link between your condition and military service, you may be eligible for disability compensation.
 However, ischemic heart disease is presumptively service connected for veterans exposed to Agent Orange.

 To qualify for financial benefits from the VA, your condition must be proven with the proper medical evidence, and you must meet certain other criteria.
-Because filing for VA disability benefits due to ischemic heart disease can be a long and challenging process, consider hiring a disability attorney to work with you on a claim.
+Because filing VA benefits for ischemic heart disease can be a long and challenging process, consider hiring our Nebraska based VA disability lawyers to work with you on a claim.
 It’s helpful to have an attorney who understands the VA application and appeal process and offers you a real chance for getting your claim accepted.

 When a person has ischemic heart disease, he usually suffers bouts of recurring chest discomfort or pain that happen when the heart isn’t getting enough blood.
 As cholesterol particles in the blood build up on the artery walls that supply blood to the heart, deposits called plaque can form.
 This plaque causes a narrowing of the arteries and eventually cuts off the blood flow to the heart, reducing the amount of oxygen the heart muscle receives.